Other Taxes US - Create New Record

 Click Enter to populate the employee information.

-On the Payroll tab, click the box to the left of Other Taxes US.
+On the Payroll tab, select the Other Taxes US radio button.

 In the Time period section, select the Period radio button and enter the effective dates of the new record.TIPS: